-On Thursday, November 21 2013, the Securities Investor Protection Act (SIPA) Trustee and his Counsel at BakerHostetler filed their 13th Interim Fee Application with the United States Bankruptcy Court for the Southern District of New York for their work on the global liquidation of Bernard L. Madoff Investment Securities LLC (BLMIS) between May 1, 2013 and July 31, 2013.
+On Tuesday, February 28, 2023, the SIPA Trustee and his Counsel at BakerHostetler filed the 41st Interim Fee Application with the United States Bankruptcy Court for the Southern District of New York for their work on the global liquidation of BLMIS from August 1, 2022 through November 30, 2022.

 • The fees requested are reasonable based on the customary compensation charged by comparably skilled practitioners in Chapter 11 matters as well as comparable bankruptcy and non-bankruptcy cases in the competitive national legal market.

-As noted in the fee application:
+As noted in the Fee Application:

-The Bankruptcy Court hearing for approval of the Fee Application has been scheduled for December 12, 2013, at 10 a.m.
+The Bankruptcy Court hearing for approval of the 41st Fee Application has been scheduled for April 19, 2023 at 10 a.m.